-No temptation has overtaken you except what is common to mankind.
-And God is faithful; he will not let you be tempted beyond what you can bear.
-But when you are tempted, he will also provide a way out so that you can endure it. – 1 Corinthians 10;13 (NIV)
+No temptation has overtaken you but such as is common to man; and God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will provide the way of escape also, so that you will be able to endure it. – 1 Corinthians 10:13

 - Jesus understands temptation and promises to help us endure.

-For this reason he had to be made like them, fully human in every way, in order that he might become a merciful and faithful high priest in service to God, and that he might make atonement for the sins of the people.
-Because he himself suffered when he was tempted, he is able to help those who are being tempted. – Hebrews 2:17-18 (NIV)
+Therefore, He had to be made like His brethren in all things, so that He might become a merciful and faithful high priest in things pertaining to God, to make propitiation for the sins of the people.
+For since He Himself was tempted in that which He has suffered, He is able to come to the aid of those who are tempted. – Hebrews 2:17-18

 When we think of temptation, we often associate it with “big” sins like adultery, cheating, lying, etc. But the enemy is more sly than that.
 He’s not going to tempt you to steal a car if you’ve never stolen anything in your life.
 So by its very definition, it wouldn’t be a temptation at all.
 Real temptations are designed to entice you in some way.
 And the enemy likes to personalize his attacks.